-How to Clean and Prepare Your Grill Before a Party!
+How to Prepare and Clean A BBQ Grill Before a Party!

 Before we just fire things up and start cooking, it's a really good idea to give your grill a good cleaning, safety check, and preparation a couple of days before the party to insure a smashing success, and great tasting food.
 Here's how to do it.